 Please note that those who enter the UK as a tourist may not take part in academic/business activity within the University.
 Tourists may only take part in typical tourist activities such as visiting the University’s museums, galleries and libraries open to the public.

-Inviting an international visitor from a Non-EEA Country
+Inviting an international visitor

 The Visitor visa route is broad with several subclasses.
 It is important that visitors identify the correct subcategory to cover their proposed activities as selecting an inappropriate subcategory may mean that they cannot fulful their planned visit.